 There is no way to identify a particular spider on the basis of its bite mark.
 Therefore, a specific diagnosis can be made only if the spider can be identified.
 Widow spiders are recognized by a red or orange hourglass-shaped marking on the abdomen.
 Brown spiders have a violin-shaped marking on their back.
 However, these identifying marks can be difficult to discern, and the spider is rarely retrieved intact, so the diagnosis is usually uncertain and based on symptoms.
 Many people mistake skin infections, some potentially serious (such as methicillin-resistant Staphylococcus aureus [MRSA] infections), or other disorders for spider bites.

-First-aid measures for a spider bite include cleaning the wound, placing an ice cube on the bite to reduce pain, and, if the bite is on an extremity, elevating the wound site.
+First-aid measures for a spider bite include cleaning the wound, applying ice (for example, an ice cube or crushed ice in a plastic bag and wrapped in a thin cloth because ice should not be applied directly on the skin) to the bite to reduce pain, and, if the bite is on an extremity, elevating the wound site.

-For a widow spider bite, muscle pain and spasms can be relieved with muscle relaxants and analgesics.
-If the pain and spasms are severe, calcium given by vein (intravenously) may be required.
-Hot baths may relieve mild pain.
-Antivenom is given for severe poisoning.
+For a widow spider bite, muscle pain and spasms can be relieved with benzodiazepines (which sedate and may help relax muscles) and opioids (analgesics).
+Antivenom is given for severe and sometimes for moderate poisonings (those that cause muscle cramping or other bodywide symptoms).
 Hospitalization is usually required for people younger than 16 or older than 60 and for people with high blood pressure, heart disease, or severe symptoms.

 Most brown spider bites heal without complications.
 Sores should be cleaned daily with a povidone-iodine solution and soaked 3 times a day in sterile salt water (saline).
 Moderately to severely damaged wounds may require surgical procedures.

-Last full review/revision February 2009 by Robert A. Barish, MD, MBA
+Last full review/revision May 2013 by Robert A. Barish, MD, MBA; Thomas Arnold, MD